zfdang/reth/docs/payment-improvement-proposal.md

 Upgrade the payment lane from builder policy to consensus rule.

+**Primary layers touched**: execution and consensus.
+This is the phase where the payment lane stops being only proposer-local policy.

 ### Design

 Wrap the existing consensus implementation and inject lane gas validation in `validate_block_post_execution`: